CEIDatUGA/ncov-nowcast/README.md

 ## Objective

-Estimate a generative model of transmission from infected to uninfected administrative units.
+Estimate the current size of the epidemic.

 ## Rationale